chomamat/fit-bp/src/interpolation_script/README.md

 # Script for interpolation of subsequent weather radar images

-To use this script for interpolation weights for the model need to be downloaded here https://drive.google.com/open?id=1DD7e9MEq3JuqBpkhzRYm4nYQkNnrJF0Q and saved in the folder.
+Weights for the model need to be downloaded here https://drive.google.com/open?id=1DD7e9MEq3JuqBpkhzRYm4nYQkNnrJF0Q first and saved in the folder, to use this script for interpolation.

 Input images have to be grayscale with dimensions 96x96.